113ll3/Ibmclouddocscli/idt/commands.md

 ## enable
 {: #enable}

 Enable an existing app for {{site.data.keyword.cloud_notm}} deployment.
 The `enable` command attempts to automatically detect the language of an existing app and then prompt for necessary additional information.
 This generates and adds files that can be used for local Docker containers, Cloud Foundry deployment, Cloud Foundry Enterprise Environment deployment, or Kubernetes Container deployment.
-All deployment environments can be utilized through a manual `deploy` or by using a DevOps Toolchain.
+All deployment environments can be utilized through a manual `deploy` or by using a DevOps toolchain.

-When logged in to {{site.data.keyword.cloud_notm}}, you can choose to connect this local app with an app that is already in {{site.data.keyword.cloud_notm}} or create a new {{site.data.keyword.cloud_notm}} app.
-To take advantage of {{site.data.keyword.cloud_notm}} features such as services and DevOps Toolchains, an app in {{site.data.keyword.cloud_notm}} is necessary.
+When logged in to {{site.data.keyword.cloud_notm}}, you can connect this local app with an app that is already in {{site.data.keyword.cloud_notm}} or create a new {{site.data.keyword.cloud_notm}} app.
+To take advantage of {{site.data.keyword.cloud_notm}} features such as services and DevOps toolchains, an app in {{site.data.keyword.cloud_notm}} is necessary.
 When an {{site.data.keyword.cloud_notm}} app is created for an app that is cloned from a Git repository, the {{site.data.keyword.cloud_notm}} app includes this repository in its configuration.

 `Enable` is a Beta feature.
 If you have trouble enabling your app, our [troubleshooting page](/docs/cli/ts_createapps.html#troubleshoot) has help for you.
 In particular, `enable` isn't intended for mobile apps or frameworks.
 For complex apps that produce several deployable assets, each component of the app must be enabled individually.